How can I test WordPress without everyone seeing the test site?

 The rest of this page has suggestions for a couple of other cases, too:

-- Creating a temporary “staging” site that you eventually want to make “live”
+- Creating a one-time “staging” site that you eventually want to make “live”

 - Creating a permanent “test” site

-Creating a temporary “staging” site that you eventually want to make “live”
+Creating a one-time “staging” site that you eventually want to make “live”

-Customers who already have an active site with us, but want to switch to WordPress in the future, need a way to leave their old site visible to the public while they test the new WordPress site.
+Customers who already have an active site with us, but want to switch to a new copy of WordPress in the future, need a way to leave their old site visible to the public while they test the new WordPress site.

-You can do this by installing WordPress in a subdirectory as a first step, then configuring it as you want it to look, then making it visible at the top level when you’re ready to take the final step.
+You can do this by installing a new copy of WordPress in a subdirectory as a first step, then configuring it as you want it to look, then making it visible at the top level when you’re ready to take the final step: